 The Advisor is entitled to certain advisory and incentive fees for its services.
-No incentive fees were paid during the first quarter of 2006 or 2005.
+No incentive fees were paid during the three or six months ended June 30, 2006 or 2005.
 The advisory fee is payable quarterly, subject to adjustment at year end, based upon our audited financial statements.

-The leases on the five UHS hospital facilities (including Chalmette) leased to wholly-owned subsidiaries of UHS comprised approximately 48% of our total consolidated revenues for both three month periods ended March 31, 2006 and 2005, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the five wholly-owned UHS hospital facilities, as a percentage of our consolidated and unconsolidated revenues, accounted for approximately 24% and 26% for the three month periods ended March 31, 2006 and 2005, respectively.
+The leases on the five UHS hospital facilities (including Chalmette) leased to wholly-owned subsidiaries of UHS comprised approximately 48% of our total consolidated revenues for both three and six month periods ended June 30, 2006 and 2005.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 98%, the combined revenues generated from the five wholly-owned UHS hospital facilities, as a percentage of our consolidated and unconsolidated revenues, accounted for approximately 24% for both of the three month periods ended June 30, 2006 and 2005, and 24% and 25% for the six month periods ended June 30, 2006 and 2005, respectively.
 In addition, five medical office buildings owned by LLCs in which we hold various non-controlling equity interests, include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.

 During the third quarter of 2005, Chalmette Medical Center ("Chalmette"), our two story, 138-bed acute care hospital located in Chalmette, Louisiana, was severely damaged and closed as a result of Hurricane Katrina.
-The majority of the real estate assets of Chalmette were leased from us by a subsidiary of UHS and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between subsidiaries of UHS and us, UHS has elected to offer substitution properties rather than exercise its right to rebuild the facility or offer cash for Chalmette.
+The majority of the real estate assets of Chalmette were leased from us by a subsidiary of UHS and, in accordance with the terms of the lease, and as part of an overall evaluation of the leases between subsidiaries of UHS and us, UHS elected to offer substitution properties rather than exercise its right to rebuild the facility or offer cash for Chalmette.
 Independent appraisals were obtained by us and UHS which indicated that the pre-hurricane fair market value of the leased facility was \$23,965,000 ("FMV of Chalmette").

-During the second quarter of 2006, we have agreed, subject to certain closing conditions, to terminate the lease between Chalmette and us and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to UHS in exchange and substitution for newly constructed real property assets owned by UHS ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
-The exchange and substitution package includes the following Capital Additions, as defined in the Master Lease Document, by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which were recently constructed on, or adjacent to, facilities already owned by us as well as a Capital Addition at Inland Valley which is currently under construction and expected to be completed by the end of 2006.
-UHS is obligated to complete the Inland Valley Capital Addition or offer to either, subject to our approval, provide alternative substitution property or pay to us an amount in cash equal to the substitution value of the Capital Addition.
+During the second quarter of 2006, we agreed to terminate the lease between Chalmette and us and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to UHS in exchange and substitution for newly constructed real property assets owned by UHS ("Capital Additions") at Wellington Regional Medical Center ("Wellington"), The Bridgeway ("Bridgeway") and Southwest Healthcare System-Inland Valley Campus ("Inland Valley"), in satisfaction of the obligations under the Chalmette lease.
+The exchange and substitution package, which has an estimated total value of approximately \$25 million, was completed during the third quarter of 2006 and includes the following Capital Additions, as defined in the Master Lease Document, by and among us and certain subsidiaries of UHS, dated December 24, 1986 (the "Master Lease"), which were recently constructed on, or adjacent to, facilities already owned by us as well as a Capital Addition at Inland Valley which is currently under construction and expected to be completed by the end of 2006.
+Since the estimated total value of the substitution package is expected to exceed the FMV of Chalmette, the excess amount will be paid to UHS in cash upon completion of the Inland Valley Capital Additions.
+UHS is obligated to complete the Inland Valley Capital Addition.
+To accomplish the exchange and substitution, on April 24, 2006, we entered into an Asset Exchange and Substitution Agreement with UHS and certain subsidiaries.

+Wellington

-- Wellington- Bed Tower
+- Bed Tower

-- Bridgeway 28 bed addition
+Bridgeway - 28 bed addition

-- Inland Valley Campus 44 bed and ICU expansion
+Inland Valley Campus - 44 bed and ICU expansion